Freight Shipping from Los Angeles to Charlotte

 How much does it cost to ship freight from Los Angeles to Charlotte?

-Full truckload (FTL) rates from Los Angeles, CA to Charlotte, NC currently range from $5,919-$7,295 for a standard dry van load over the 2,753-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Charlotte, NC currently range $5,919-$7,295 (roughly $2.17-$2.66 per mile over 2,753 miles).
 LTL shipments typically cost $1,714-$2,740 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Charlotte?